 Adoptive leave provides 24 weeks of paid leave from work to one parent of the adopting couple or a parent who is adopting alone.

-Parent’s leave entitles each parent to five weeks’ leave during the first two years of a child’s life, or in the case of adoption, within two years of the placement of the child with the family.
+Parent’s leave entitles each parent to seven weeks’ leave during the first two years of a child’s life, or in the case of adoption, within two years of the placement of the child with the family.

 The maximum amount of leave is three days in any 12-month period or five days in a 36-month period.

 An employee or an apprentice who is called for jury service be given time off to attend the court.

 Entitlement to health services is primarily based on residency and means, rather than on the payment of tax or PRSI.
 Any person regardless of nationality, who is accepted by the Health Service Executive (HSE) as being ordinarily resident in Ireland has eligibility for health services.
 A person is ordinarily resident if they have been living in Ireland for at least a year or intend to live there for at least one year.

 The Occupational Injuries Scheme provides benefits for people injured or incapacitated by an accident at work or while traveling directly to or from work.
 The scheme also covers people who have contracted a disease as a result of the type of work they do.

 Jobseeker’s Benefit (JB) is a weekly payment from the Department of Social Protection (DSP) to people who are out of work at least four days out of the 7-day social welfare employment week.